andreiperez619/CpE_Portfolio_Perez_CE3A/README.md

 # CpE_Portfolio_Perez_CE3A

-# Andrei Miguelle Gavin C. Perez - BSCpE Portfolio
+# Andrei Miguelle Gavin C. Perez - BSCpE3A Portfolio

 ## About Me
 Hi!
 I'm Andrei Miguelle Gavin C. Perez, a Computer Engineering student who enjoys technology and learning new skills.
 My hobbies are playing computer games, watching movies, and eating.
 I also love animals.
 I have two cats, Cookie and Maxx, and four dogs: Ling, Mocha, Koykoy, and Lina, whom I adopted.